dart-lang/language/accepted/future-releases/variance/feature-specification.md

 bound of a type parameter of a generic method.*

-*If _X_ has the variance modifier `inout` then there are no variance related restrictions on the positions where it can occur.*
+*If _X_ has the variance modifier `inout` then there are no variance related restrictions on the positions where it can occur in member signatures.*

-*For superinterfaces we need slightly stronger rules than the ones that apply for types in the body of a type declaration.*

 Let _D_ be a class or mixin declaration, let _S_ be a direct superinterface of _D_, and let _X_ be a type parameter declared by _D_.

-It is a compile-time error if _X_ has no variance modifier and _X_ occurs in an actual type argument in _S_ such that the corresponding type parameter has a variance modifier.
-It is a compile-time error if _X_ has the modifier `out`, and _X_ occurs in a non-covariant position in _S_.
-It is a compile-time error if _X_ has the variance modifier `in`, and _X_ occurs in a non-contravariant position in _S_.
+It is a compile-time error if _X_ is covariant and _X_ occurs in a non-covariant position in _S_.
+It is a compile-time error if _X_ is contravariant, and _X_ occurs in a non-contravariant position in _S_.
+In these rules, type inference of _S_ is assumed to have taken place already.

-*A type parameter with variance modifier `inout` can occur in any position in a superinterface, and other variance modifiers have constraints such that if we consider type arguments _Args1_ and _Args2_ passed to _D_ such that the former produces a subtype, then we also have _S1 <: S2_ where _S1_ and _S2_ are the corresponding instantiations of _S_.*
+*An invariant type parameter can occur in any position in a superinterface.
+These constraints on allowed locations for type parameters ensure that if we consider type arguments _Args1_ and _Args2_ passed to _D_ such that the former produces a subtype, then we also have _S1 <: S2_ where _S1_ and _S2_ are the corresponding instantiations of _S_.*

 ```dart
 class A<out X, inout Y, in Z> {}